EthanCai/programming-learning-notes/projects-part-3.md

 - [LevelDB](https://github.com/google/leveldb): LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.
     - [eLevelDB](https://github.com/basho/eleveldb): eLevelDB 是一个 Erlang 应用程序，封装了 LevelDB
 - [Cassandra](http://cassandra.apache.org/): The Apache Cassandra database is the right choice when you need scalability and high availability without compromising performance.
 Linear scalability and proven fault-tolerance on commodity hardware or cloud infrastructure make it the perfect platform for mission-critical data.
 Cassandra's support for replicating across multiple datacenters is best-in-class, providing lower latency for your users and the peace of mind of knowing that you can survive regional outages.

+## JSON Storage

+- [Kinto](http://kinto.readthedocs.org/en/latest/overview.html): Kinto is a lightweight JSON storage service with synchronisation and sharing abilities.
+It is meant to be easy to use and easy to self-host.

 ## Data Warehouse